alinex/node-dbreport/README.md

 #### Transport

 The transport setting defines how to send the email.
-This should specify the connection for the mailserver to use for sending.
+This should specify the connection for the mail server to use for sending.
 It is possible to do this using a connection url like above with the syntax:

     <protocol>://<user>:<password>@<server>:<port>